darkspadez/mac-setup/README.md

 ---

-**Note**: This script is designed for macOS Sequoia 15.1.
-Some features may work differently on other versions.
-Always review the script before running it on your system.
+**Note**: This script is designed for macOS 15.x and later.
+While it includes support for newer versions and betas, some features may work differently on untested versions.
+The script will inform you if you're running on a newer version and handle incompatibilities gracefully.
+Always review the script and run in `--dry-run` mode first when using on beta versions.